Why do I have to write a search strategy?

 What are Boolean operators?

 How do I use Boolean operators in my search?

-You will use the word “OR” when you want to combine words or phrases which have the same or similar meaning.
+You will use the word “OR” when you want to combine words or phrases which have the same or similar meaning, for example:

 - rationing ORresource allocation ORdecision making

 You will use the word “AND” to combine words of different meanings, for example:

 - (rationing ORresource allocation) ANDpublic opinion

-You will use the word “NOT” if you want to exclude a term from your search.
+You will use the word “NOT” if you want to exclude a term from your search, for example:

 What is the difference between a 'MESH' or 'subject' heading and a keyword?

 A 'subject heading' can sometimes be referred to as either a 'descriptor' or 'MESH' heading (Medical Subject Heading).
 It is the name given to a set of controlled vocabulary, derived from the databases’ own thesaurus of terms, which are used to describe terms within an article or document.

 A “keyword” is a word or phrase used by an author to describe a topic.
 These are often words which are found in the title and/or abstract of a reference.

 What is truncation and should I be using it?